Thousands of people from the United States and around the

 There are rental car companies that offer an wheelchair

-, and most are at similar pricing to standard vehicles.
+accessible van, and most are at similar pricing to standard vehicles.

 Surprisingly, most of the companies that rent them don’t advertise it on their